ERA logo

 Why have you included so many photographs on the website? [top]

 We have included so many photographs to give you a virtual visual appreciation of the rock carvings.
 The photographs give users an appreciation of the panels in their surrounding environment.
 For some of the panels you will be able to see how the landscape and vegetation have changed.
 A good example of this is Buttony 4 and 5, where you will be able to see how the plantation surrounding the panels has substantially altered the sense of the place.
-The inclusion of many photographs will also enable you to see how the carvings look at different times of the year and in different weather and light conditions
+The inclusion of many photographs will also enable you to see how the carvings look at different times of the year and in different weather and light conditions.
+Rapid advances in 3D modelling techniques mean that additional information may be obtained using this imagery in the future.

 Can I visit the panels featured on the website? [top]

 Inclusion of a rock art panel on the ERA database does not mean right of public access.
 Information about access to the rock art panels is provided in the database.
-The Nature of Access to the rock art panels was based on the provisional maps published by the Countryside Agency on their Access Maps Online website.
-The Countryside Agency has prepared maps of all open country and registered common land in England as part of their statutory duty under the Countryside and Rights of Way (CROW) Act 2000.
-This Act creates new rights to walk on 'access land.'
-Please keep checking the Countryside Agency website for the publication of the conclusive access maps, which will provide you with updated information about the nature of access to Northumberland rock art panels and areas.
+The Nature of Access field was based on the provisional maps published by the Countryside Agency who prepared maps of all open country and registered common land in England as part of their statutory duty under the Countryside and Rights of Way (CROW) Act 2000.
+This Act creates new rights to walk on 'access land'.
+The Countryside Agency was succeeded on 2 October 2006 by Natural England.
+Please check their website for information about the nature of access to rock art panels and areas detailed in the ERA database.
+Permission to access panels identified as being on private land should be sought from the landowner.